What is Synchronicity?

 The term synchronicity is coined by Jung to express a concept that belongs to him: the acausal connection of two or more psychic and physical phenomena.

-This concept was inspired to him by a patient's case that was in situation of impasse in treatment.
-Her exaggerate rationalism (animus inflation) was
+This concept was inspired to him by a patient's case that was in a situation of impasse in her treatment.
+Her exaggerate rationalism (

-holding her back from assimilating unconscious materials.
-One night, the patient dreamt a golden scarab - cetonia aurata.
+animus inflation) was holding her back from assimilating unconscious materials.

 Cetonia Aurata or the

-But this coincidence is not senseless, a simple coincidence.
-By using the amplification method, Jung associates in connection with the scarab and comes to the concept of death and rebirth from the esoteric philosophy of antiquity, a process that, in a symbolic way, the patient should experience for a renewal and vitalization of her unilateral personality, the cause of the neurosis she was suffering from.
+But this coincidence is not senseless, a simple one.
+By using the amplification method, Jung searches for materials in connection with the scarab and comes to the concept of death and rebirth from the esoteric philosophy of antiquity.

+Thus the scarab is seen as a symbol of deaths and rebirth process that, in a symbolic way, the patient should experience for the realization of the completeness of her unilateral personality, the cause of the neurosis she was suffering from.

-Thus, a significant coincidence of physical and psychological phenomena that are acausal connected.
+Finally, Jung talks about the significant coincidences of physical and psychological phenomena that are acausal connected.

 Jung's book on synchronicity

-I Ching (the specific method of consulting the Oracle of Changes), to astrology and many other borderline fields.
+(the specific method of consulting and the functioning of the Oracle), astrology and many other borderline fields.

--> A paper connecting synchronicity and dreams (with quotes from Jung) may be ordered from our papers section of the site here.
+A paper connecting synchronicity and dreams (with quotes from Jung) may be ordered from our papers section here.